Strategies

 Let’s take an example to understand bidding auctions:

-Let’s assume there are three advertisers: A, B, and C. All A, B, and C sell sneakers on Amazon.
+Let’s assume there are three advertisers: A, B, and C, all of whom sell sneakers on Amazon.

-Below is a simplified version of Amazon’s bidding strategy:
+Below is a simplified version of Amazon’s bid strategy:

-From the above table, it looks like the highest bidder gets to show their ad to the advertiser.
-Well, it is not entirely true.
+From the above table, it may look like the highest bidder gets to show their ad to the advertiser.
+Well, this is not entirely true.

 Amazon’s algorithm calculates winning bids with two parameters: